onecx/onecx-devops/README.md

 ### Tokens to run terraform

-In order to run the terraform scripts you need to set `GITHUB_TOKEN` & `SONARCLOUD_TOKEN` as env vars locally.
+In order to run the terraform scripts you need to set `GITHUB_TOKEN` & `SONARCLOUD_TOKEN` as env vars locally

 To obtain your GitHub token go to: